zengigs/AnguLOB/README.md

 8. Logging of user actions for audit purposes
 9. And more...

+##Architecture
+AnguLOB consists of 3 services namely: bizObjects, bizObject, and bizData.
+**bizObjects** is used for fetching, searching, sorting, and paging a list of business objects from a backend server.

+**bizObject** is used to fetch a single business object or create, update, and delete a business object.

+**bizData** is used by both **bizObjects** and **bizObject**  to access data from the backend.
+One can also use **bizData** directly to access data.

 ##Usage
 Using AnguLOB is very easy.
 Just include the file angulob.js or angulob.min.js (for debugging or production) to your index.html file.
 Make sure it is after including the angularjs file as angulob depends on angularjs.
 See markup below